ivaylokenov/TestGit/README.md

-# TestGit
+# Test Git
-Using this repository for a GitHub lecture at SoftUni
+Using this repository for a GitHub lecture at SoftUni.

+We covered the basics.